-William James Murray (born September 21, 1950) is an American actor, comedian, and writer.
+William James Murray (born September 21, 1950) is an American actor, voice actor, comedian, filmmaker, and writer.
 He first gained exposure on Saturday Night Live, a series of performances that earned him his first Emmy Award, and later starred in comedy films—including Meatballs (1979), Caddyshack (1980), Stripes (1981), Tootsie (1982), Ghostbusters (1984), Scrooged (1988), Ghostbusters II (1989), What About Bob?
 (1991), and Groundhog Day (1993).
 He also co-directed Quick Change (1990).
 Murray garnered additional critical acclaim later in his career, starring in Lost in Translation (2003), which earned him a Golden Globe and a BAFTA Award for Best Actor, as well as an Oscar nomination for Best Actor, and for frequently collaborating with director Wes Anderson.